VeritasVault-ai/vv-chain-services/README.md

 - Recalculates portfolio LTV and TVL
 - Publishes to Redis for dashboard
 - Communicates with ML Engine for risk analysis
+- Integrates with Pinax SDK for cross-chain data

 **Metrics Function App:**
 - Extracts event type and timing